marsen/marsen/EN.md

 ### TTFB-Lab , 2021.11 ~ Now

-Currently working as a senior engineer at TTFB-LAB, and my team is building a new catering ecosystem that combines web applications、App、POS、ERP、CRM, and KDS(Kitchen Display System)
+Currently working as a senior engineer at TTFB-LAB, we are building a new catering system that combines web applications、App、POS、ERP、CRM, and KDS(Kitchen Display System)
 The technical we are using include but not limited to the GCP(GKE、Cloud Run etc …)、Docker、GO、Nodejs and C#、React、Flutter、Firebase and Gitlab as our CI/CD services.

 ### AltiGen Inc , 2019.3 ~ 2021.11